goulaoalex/Fire-Extinguishing-Robot/README.md

 # Fire-Extinguishing-Robot
 My project in the Fire Extinguishing competition.
 Contains code, diagram of the connections and power supply and some images of the robot.

-The mobile robot will run through a determined course, by following the wall to it's right, using an ultrassonic sensor.
+The arduino controlled mobile robot will run through a determined course, by following the wall to it's right, using an ultrassonic sensor.
 The objective is to find a lit candle and extinguish it's flame.

 In the next image you can an image of the mobile robot.